Action Languages Based Actual Causality for Computational Ethics: a Sound and Complete Implementation in ASP: Action Language Semantics

 \begin{quote} It is clear that a broader definition of actual cause requires more expressive action theories that can model not only sequences of actions, but can also include explicit time and concurrent actions.
 Only after that one can try to analyze some of the popular examples of actual causation formulated in philosophical literature.
 Some of those examples sound deceptively simple, but faithful modelling of them requires time, concurrency and natural actions. \end{quote}

 At the moment, the proposed action language tackles both concurrency and time---at least discrete time.
 We will now introduce `natural actions' that we denote exogenous events.
+These events are what distinguish our proposal from $\mathcal{A}_c$ \citep{baral_reasoning_1997}---the allowing concurrency version of $\mathcal{A}$.
 The set $\mathbb{E}$ is divided into two sub-sets: $\mathbb{A}$, which contains the actions carried out by an agent and thus subjected to a volition; $\mathbb{U}$, which contains the exogenous events---equivalent to \texttt{:event} in PDDL+ \citep{fox_modelling_2006} and triggered axioms in Event Calculus \citep{mueller_commonsense_2014}---which are triggered as soon as all the $pre$ are fulfilled, therefore without the need for an agent to perform them.
 Thus, for exogenous events triggering conditions and preconditions are the same.
 In contrast, the triggering conditions for actions necessarily include preconditions but those are not sufficient.
 The triggering conditions of an action also include the volition of the agent or some kind of manipulation by another agent.
 To keep track of these subtleties that could be relevant in the causal inquiry we introduce triggering conditions represented as formulas of the language $\mathcal{P}$.
 We denote $tri$ the function which associates triggering conditions with each event: $tri: \mathbb{E} \mapsto \mathcal{P}$.